 A car emits an average of 10 pounds of CO per week when no restrictions are imposed-when the price of emissions is zero.
-The marginal cost of abatement $(MC_A)$ is the cost of eliminating a unit of emissions; this is the interpretation of the curve when read from right to left.
-The same curve can be read from left to emitting them would be very high.
-As more of a pollutant is emitted, however, its marginal benefit falls-the cost of preventing these units of pollution becomes quite low.

-right as the marginal benefit of emissions (MBE).
+The marginal cost of abatement (MC_A) is the cost of eliminating a unit of emissions; this is the interpretation of the curve when read from right to left.
+The same curve can be read from left to right as the marginal benefit of emissions (MB_E).